The Next Generation Deep Extragalactic Exploratory Public Near-Infrared Slitless Survey Epoch 1 (NGDEEP-NISS1): Extra-Galactic Star-formation and Active Galactic Nuclei at 0.5 < z < 3.6: Data Reduction and Analysis

 \subsection{Emission lines detection and fitting}

-The final 1D extracted spectra were visually inspected and a set of 144 sources with easily identifiable emission lines (\Hag + \SIIg, and/or \OIIIg+\Hb ) were selected.
+We extracted the spectra of sources brighter than $m_{AB,F160W}=26$, for a total of 825 sources.
+The final 1D extracted spectra were visually inspected and a set of 144 sources with easily identifiable emission lines (\Hag + \SIIg, and/or \OIIIg+\Hb ) were manually selected for analysis in this paper.
+These sources have magnitudes of $21.24 < m_{AB,F160W} < 25.96$.
 The identification and initial fitting of these emission line in the 1D spectra allowed for the determination of accurate spectroscopic redshifts for each of the sources.
 The line selection was limited to manual identification of \Hag+\SIIg, and/or \OIIIg+\Hb\ lines and their observed wavelengths in the extracted spectra.
 The requirement for this was that the emission lines should be identifiable in {\it both} the GR150R and GR150C grisms.
 Once a redshift for each source was set, the lines were subsequently fit, and the fluxes of emission lines estimated.

 It is important to note that the {\it initial line identifications} used to determine redshifts {\it are only a starting point}.
 The excellent spatial resolution of NIRISS WFSS allows for resolved spectra to be measured spatially across resolved or partially-resolved sources.
 This allows one to detect {\it extra-nuclear} emission lines resulting from star-forming regions or outflows potentially related to AGN.
 As demonstrated in \citet{Pirzkal18} for HST/WFC3 WFSS, such shifts must be carefully accounted for, including the impact from self-contamination (e.g. multiple emission line sources along the dispersion axis, with each source dispersing light on top of each other).
 That is, each position angle should be extracted and 1D spectra generated separately.
 In the case of NIRISS, in addition to each position angle, each orthogonal grism must be treated individually.
 This can be used to construct spatially resolved 2D spectra of targets when obtaining spectra at multiple position angles and/or orthogonal grisms.
 Figure \ref{2Dshift} shows an example of a spatially resolved target and the resulting G150C and G150R 2D dispersed spectra, along with the 1D spectrum extracted from each grism.
 Also shown are postage stamp images of the targets at two different fields of view.
 Overplotted on the postage stamp images are lines showing the dispersion direction for each grism.
 Since the position of the source of the dispersed light is different in each grism (or contains multiple sources), the resulting spectra will produce an {\it apparent} wavelength shift.
 Further, if an object is resolved, or partially resolved and has any ellipticity, then any differences in the full width at half maximum (FWHM) of the source between the orthogonal grisms will produce a significant shift.